-The driver can be installed in SLES15SP2, in a similar way to the CentOS/RHEL case, as follows:
+The driver can be installed in SLES15SP3, in a similar way to the case of RHEL and derivatives, as follows:

 1. The procedure begins with cloning the default-image to an image that is to be the AMD GPU image, such as, for example, am.